-4. Recreational Occupancy:
+3. Recreational Occupancy:

 - a.
-Recreational occupancy of recreational vehicles, tents, teepees, yurts and any similar structures that are not self contained cannot be occupied for more than fourteen (14) ninety (90) days within a twelve-month period beginning January 1st. - b.
-Any occupancy over ninety (90) days will require an approved septic system. - c.
-Must adhere to setback requirements; - d.
-Must be used for human habitation; - e.
-Planning and Zoning Office shall require proof that sewage is being disposed of in an approved dump site. - f.
-Recreational occupancy of tents, teepees, yurts and any similar structures that are not self-contained cannot be occupied for more than fourteen (14) days within a twelve-month period beginning January 1st.
+Recreational occupancy of recreational vehicles, tents, teepees, yurts, and any similar structures cannot be occupied for more than ninety (90) days within a twelve-month period beginning January 1st without an approved septic system. - b.
+Must adhere to setback requirements; - c.
+Planning and Zoning Office shall require proof that sewage is being disposed of in an approved dump site.

-5. Factory Built Home:
+4. Factory Built Home:

 - a.
 Use by right;

 - b.
-Requires an approved Septic Permit System;
+Requires an approved Septic System;

 - c.
 Must adhere to height requirements;

 - d.
 Must adhere to setback requirements;

 - e.
-Used for human habitation; - f.
-Must have the wheels removed (if applicable) and be blocked and leveled with skirting applied around the base, and/or placed on a permanent foundation; - g.
-No factory built home shall be transported within Custer County until a permit is obtained from the Custer County Road and Bridge Department; - h.
+Used for human habitation;

+- f.
+Must have the wheels removed (if applicable) and be blocked and leveled with skirting applied around the base, and/or placed on a permanent foundation;

+- g.
+No factory built home shall be transported within Custer County until a permit is obtained from the Custer County Road and Bridge Department;

+- h.
 Any factory built home constructed after 1977 shall be eligible for a permit.